shokoofa-ghods/ml-practicing/README.md

 ### supervised learning
-using sklearn library classifiers and regressions algorithms to model data
+using sklearn library classifiers and regression algorithms to model data